Skip to main content

 Itemized Deduction

-If you don’t think you’ll be able to meet that deadline, file for an extension as soon as possible.
+If you don’t think you’ll be able to meet that deadline, you can request an extension by filing Form 4868.
+Remember, this only extends your filing deadline—not your payment deadline.
 To file an extension, visit the IRS’s website here.

 The short answer?
 Yes, you can absolutely file your own taxes.
 However, as your life changes, so will your tax situation (think – growing your family, changing jobs, buying a new house or car, investing, etc).